MockingbirdME/game_md/weapons_&_equipment/weapons.md

 Bows have a body rating that is used for calculating the rest of their statistics as follows.

-Close Range: 10m, Range Increment: 3 x body, Max Range: 12 x body, Range Penalty: 1 die and 1 APV, Damage Type: based on arrow type, Damage: ¾ body plus die based on arrow type, APV: ½ body modified by arrow type, Additional Successes:  one APV per success or d4 damage per two successes, Notes: bows require two hands to use, if a character’s body stat plus ranks in the bows secondary skill does not equal or exceed the bow’s body rating they suffer one penalty die for each point they are short, Reload: notching a readied arrow to a readied bow costs no stamina and has no turn requirement.
+Close Range: body, Range Increment: 3 x body, Max Range: 12 x body, Range Penalty: 1 die and 1 APV, Damage Type: based on arrow type, Damage: ¾ body plus die based on arrow type, APV: ½ body modified by arrow type, Additional Successes: one APV per success or d4 damage per two successes, Notes: bows require two hands to use, if a character’s body stat plus ranks in the bows secondary skill does not equal or exceed the bow’s body rating they suffer one penalty die for each point they are short, Reload: notching a readied arrow to a readied bow costs no stamina and has no turn requirement.

 ### Common Bows
 * Hunter’s Bow - Body: 7, Close Range: 7m, Range Increment: 21m, Max Range: 84m, Range Penalty: 1 die and 1 APV, Damage Type: based on arrow type, Damage: 5 + arrow die, APV: 4 modified by arrow type.